Universal scaling limits of the symplectic elliptic Ginibre ensemble: Introduction and main results

 \item \textbf{\textup{(The real axis outside the droplet)}} For $|p|>\sqrt{2}(1+\tau)$, there exists an $\eps>0$ such that

 \end{itemize} In all three cases the error terms are uniform for $z, w$ in compact subsets of $\C$. \end{thm}

-Since the leading terms of the pre-kernels are independent of $\tau$, Theorem~\ref{Thm_local ell} affirms the local bulk/edge universality along the real axis.
+Since the leading terms of the pre-kernels are independent of $\tau$ and $p$ (for the real bulk case), Theorem~\ref{Thm_local ell} affirms the local bulk/edge universality along the real axis.
 For the complex elliptic Ginibre ensemble, the analogous result on the fine asymptotic behaviours of the kernels were obtained by Lee and Riser \cite{MR3450566}.
 We also refer to \cite{MR2208159} for similar results on Gaussian symplectic ensemble when $\tau=1$.

+While we have focused on the case $p \in \R$ in Theorem~\ref{Thm_local ell}, it would be also interesting to investigate scaling limits away from the real axis, i.e.\ $p \in \C \setminus \R.$ Intuitively, one can expect that for $p \in \C \setminus \R$, the local statistics of the symplectic and complex elliptic Ginibre ensemble are equivalent in the large-$N$ limit, see \cite{akemann2019universal,akemann2021scaling} for the discussion on the Ginibre ensembles $(\tau=0)$.

 \begin{rmk*} As noted in \cite{akemann2021scaling}, the limiting pre-kernels in Theorem~\ref{Thm_local ell} can be written in the following unified way

 For an arbitrary $a \in \R$, the pre-kernel $\kappa_a^\R$ can be obtained by rescaling the process at the $N$-dependent point